NyteshadeXT/PF2e-Core-Vault/01) Rules/Character Building/Feats/Channel Rot.md

 **Prerequisites** Accursed Touch
 * * *
 You've learned to channel your curse through weapons you wield instead of solely through your flesh.
-The benefits of [[Feats/Accursed Touch|Accursed Touch]] apply to any melee weapon you wield instead of only your fist Strikes.
+The benefits of [[Accursed Touch|Accursed Touch]] apply to any melee weapon you wield instead of only your fist Strikes.

 *Source: Pathfinder Book of the Dead*
 *OGL*